 Author and researcher on prehistoric migrations: Oppenheimer returned to Oxford in the UK for his children’s schooling in 1997, as well as to meet a deadline for his first book, with reference library access.
 He has since published 3 bestseller books: Eden in the East: the Drowned Continent of Southeast Asia (1998); Out of Eden: the Peopling of the World (The Real Eve in the USA) (2003); and The Origins of the British: a genetic detective story (2006) as well as 82 peer-reviewed publications (35 in the last 10 years) on ancient human migrations and genetic variation (5286 citations to date in this field).
 Oppenheimer has delivered 125 invited public lectures since 1998, on his research in genes and migration as well as on his expert medical field: Iron.
 Oppenheimer has also been invited as consultant/talking head for five documentary films (The Real Eve Discovery Channel, 2002; Out of Eden Channel 4, 2003; The Incredible Human Journey BBC, 2009; Norwegian Roots NRK 2011; Ice Bridge 2018), and has also collaborated online with the Bradshaw Foundation website, describing and explaining the genetic trail in his book, Out of Eden.

-Dr. Shiu Man Fai recently stepped down as Consultant Cardiologist at Royal Free Hospital, London.
+Dr Shiu recently stepped down as Consultant Cardiologist at Royal Free Hospital, London.
 He did his undergraduate and professional training in Guy’s Hospital.
-In the early 1980s he was one of the handful of cardiologists who foresaw the potentials of coronary artery angioplasty and stenting, and led the group in setting up the British Cardiovascular Interventional Society.
+In the early 1980s, he was one of the handful of cardiologists who foresaw the potentials of coronary artery angioplasty and stenting, and led the group in setting up the British Cardiovascular Interventional Society.

-Ms. Wang Yuan was former Chief Economist of China Development Bank, Beijing, the largest development bank in the world.
+Ms Wang Yuan was former Chief Economist of China Development Bank, Beijing, the largest development bank in the world.
 She was Chief Adviser, Securities and Futures Commission, Hong Kong and has previously worked at the Ministry of Finance, People’s Bank of China and the World Bank, Washington, DC.
-She has participated in WTO negotiations for China and also responsible for Bank for International Settlement work in China.
+She has participated in WTO negotiations for China and was also responsible for Bank for International Settlement work in China.
 Prior to that, she lectured at the Central University of Finance and Economics as Associate Professor.
-She was an independent non-executive director of the Moscow Stock Exchange, China Merchant Securities and currently independent non-executive director of Standard Chartered Bank, China.
+She was an independent non-executive director of the Moscow Stock Exchange and China Merchant Securities.
+She is currently independent non-executive director of Standard Chartered Bank, China.

-Ms. Wang was educated Shanxi University, China, with Masters from University of Bradford and China Europe International Business School, Shanghai.
+Ms Wang was educated at Shanxi University, China, with Masters from University of Bradford and China Europe International Business School, Shanghai.
 She was awarded an Honorary Doctorate in Economics from University of Bradford in 2012.